FAQs

 How Do I Renew My Lifeline Service?

-USAC conducts the “Recertification” process for all states except for California, Oregon and Texas.
+USAC conducts the “Recertification” process in all states except California, Oregon, and Texas.
 USAC or the CA, OR, or TX regulatory agency will contact you that it is time to “Recertify” or “Renew” your Lifeline eligibility with instructions and a due date.
 You must complete the process by the designated due date.
-If you do not recertify as instructed and by the due date, you will be de-enrolled from the Lifeline program and your free phone service will be disconnected.
+If you do not recertify as instructed by the due date, you will be de-enrolled from the Lifeline program, and your free phone service will be disconnected.

 Use one of the following options to complete Annual Recertification: